rfabbri/pd-macambira/externals/loaders/tclpd/README.txt

  ==========

 This library allows to to write externals for Pd using the Tcl language.

-It is based on the standard API of PD (defined in m_pd.h, plus some other private header files, like g_canvas.h, s_stuff.h, ...).
+It wraps quite closely the pd API (m_pd.h, plus some private functions)

 Also a library of Tcl helper functions is provided.
 It is not mandatory to use it (moreover: it requires Tcl 8.5, while the tclpd external alone requires only Tcl 8.4), but it is a syntactic sugar and can simplify a lot the code.
-Using it is as simple as sourcing pdlib.tcl in your Tcl external.
+To use it simply add 'package require TclpdLib' in your Tcl external.

 Anyway, disregarding any approach chosen to develop Tcl externals, a general knowledge of Pd internals (atoms, symbols, symbol table, inlets, objects) is